-You can find out more about EpiCARE’s core programme exploring the different work packages below (click on the + sign to develop the section)
+You can find out more about EpiCARE’s core programme exploring the different Working Group activities below (click on the + sign to develop the section).

 Increasingly genetic, autoimmune and metabolic epilepsies are being recognised although few characteristic epilepsy phenotypes have been identified (i.e. PCDH19, SCN1A, NMDA encephalitis, GLUT1 deficiency) that permit prediction of which aetiology is likely involved.
 Progressive refinement of the phenotype will reduce the number of patients who require molecular genetics, for diagnostic purposes (with consequent financial impact, particularly for patients with poor social coverage).
 Neural autoantibody testing and metabolic testing can be also more targeted.
 Refining phenotypes requires that specific features (seizure, EEG, MRI characteristics, cognitive profile, psychiatric, movement and other possible comorbidities,) are identified accurately by physicians with appropriate expertise.
 Knowledge of these additional symptoms and their prediction may permit actions to reduce their impact.
 For given conditions, few experts have devoted time on the identification of the phenotype.
 Experts need to be identified from within the network so that they may contribute to this phenotypic refinement.
 The identification of aetiological groups throughout the EU will be able to provide appropriate genetic, metabolic and immune testing to a wider population.